13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 Hidden atop the Hokulani Waikiki by Hilton Grand Vacations, Na Lani (meaning “the heavens” in Hawaiian) delivers a truly elevated experience.
 This sleek infinity-edge rooftop pool lounge offers panoramic vistas spanning the Ko’olau mountains, Diamond Head, and the vast Pacific.
 While primarily a hotel amenity, the bar opens to non-guests during evening hours.

-Must-try drinks: The Lilikoi Sunrise (tequila with passion fruit and floating hibiscus blossoms), Ahi Poke Nachos with wonton chips, and their refreshing Watermelon-Cucumber Cooler (spiked or virgin).
+- The Lilikoi Sunrise (tequila with passion fruit and floating hibiscus blossoms)

 Price range: $$$$ | Best for: Luxurious day drinking | Dress code: Resort chic